-- 3. Access restrictions to Yemen, COVID-19 pandemic restrictions, and significant limitations in investigation time and human resources, considerably impacted the work of the Group and its secretariat, who were obliged to narrow the range of their work and substantially alter their working methods.
-The Group of Experts deeply regrets that its work was deleteriously affected during this mandate by the United Nations recruitment freeze which significantly delayed the formation of its secretariat and limited its effective period of activity, including in relation to the collection, preservation and analysis of information.
-In addition, key posts were cut (e.g., child rights specialist and reporting officer) and no gender specialist was recruited before the completion of the report drafting.
-As a result, the Group was constrained in its investigations and compelled to adopt a strong retrospective focus, particularly in the gender and child rights-related segments of this report.
+- 3. Access restrictions to Yemen, restrictions related to the coronavirus disease (COVID-19) pandemic, and significant limitations in investigation time and human resources have had a considerable impact on the work of the Group of Eminent Experts and its secretariat, who were obliged to narrow the range of their work and substantially alter their working methods.
+The Group deeply regrets that its work was deleteriously affected during this mandate period by the United Nations recruitment freeze, which significantly delayed the formation of its secretariat and limited its effective period of activity, including in relation to the collection, preservation and analysis of information.
+In addition, key posts were cut (e.g., child rights specialist and reporting officer) and no gender specialist was recruited before the completion of the drafting of the report.
+As a result, the Group was constrained in its investigations and compelled to adopt a strong retrospective focus, particularly in the gender and child rights-related segments of the present report.
 Moreover, the secretariat's move from Beirut to Addis Ababa delayed the Group's operations.
 To their credit, the members of the secretariat discharged their functions with the highest professionalism and commitment despite the difficulties. - 4.
-The Group of Eminent Experts' findings in this report should not be construed as suggesting that other violations and abuses did not occur, that some parts of the country not mentioned in this report were not similarly affected, or that parties have ceased committing particular violations.
+The Group of Eminent Experts' findings in the present report should not be construed as suggesting that other violations and abuses did not occur, that some parts of the country not mentioned in the report were not similarly affected, or that parties have ceased committing particular violations.
 The Group continued to apply the "reasonable grounds to believe" standard of proof. - 5.
-The Group of Eminent Experts conducted 152 interviews (mainly remotely) with victims, witnesses and other individuals and reviewed documents, open-source material, and additional secondary sources.
-It also relied on professional satellite imagery analysis conducted by the United Nations Satellite Centre.
-It paid particular attention to integrating gender in its methodology.
+The Group of Eminent Experts conducted 152 interviews (mainly remotely) with victims, witnesses and other individuals, and it reviewed documents, open-source material and additional secondary sources.
+It also relied on a professional satellite-imagery analysis conducted by the United Nations Satellite Centre.
+The Group paid particular attention to integrating gender into its methodology.
 In November 2020, the Group issued an online call for written submissions. - 6.
 Where possible, the Group of Eminent Experts identified the individuals and/or armed forces or armed groups responsible for violations and abuses and prepared a strictly confidential list of individual alleged perpetrators for submission to the High Commissioner for Human Rights.1